High winds are generally not encountered when family tent camping, unless campers ignore weather forecasts.

 Shelter tips: In these winds people should, if possible, seek shelter below ground.
 Structures above ground may not offer adequate shelter against extreme winds and large debris.

-Most campgrounds are, however, unlikely to offer underground shelter.
+However, most campgrounds are unlikely to offer underground shelter.

-In an emergency, make haste to the designated campground emergency shelter, whatever and wherever it is.
+In an emergency, campers should make haste to the designated campground emergency shelter, whatever and wherever it is.
 Knowledgeable people will have designated it to be the sturdiest structure and best shelter in the campground.
-It will be your best chance for survival.
+It will be the best chance for survival.

 Upper limit of wind scale.